olliez-mods/speed/README.md

     If your not on the same WiFi, or LAN isn't working then you'll need to use the hosting computers IP address, stick it in the white box to join.

-    NOTE: if your on different WiFi networks you will need to port forward your IP address to the port 5300
 To play:

     Refer to the YouTube tortorial (above) for rules to play